 Horseshoe Bay from Road - Photo Don

-The federal (Canadian) Good and Services Tax (GST) of 5% is applicable to most purchased goods and services.
-GST is charged on all campsite, RV site and room rentals in British Columbia.
+The federal Goods and Services Tax (GST) is a value added tax of 5% that is applicable to most purchased goods and services.
+It is charged on all campsite and RV site bookings and room rentals in British Columbia.

 In British Columbia an 8% Provincial Sales Tax (PST) is charged on all short-term room rentals by hotels, motels, cottages, inns, resorts and other roofed accommodations.
-Campsite and RV site rentals are exempt from the Provincial Sales Tax.
+Campsite and RV site bookings are exempt from any PST.

-The Provincial Sales Tax for other goods and services is set at 7%.
-Some items such as food and books are exempt from PST.
+The PST for other goods and services is set at 7%.
+Some items such as food and books are exempt this tax.